Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Stellar and DM phase-space properties from individual satellites

 Green and purple contours represent the distributions of stripped stellar and DM particles, respectively, with the marginalised distributions plotted along the top and right axes.
 Green and purple error bars indicate the median and 16th--84th percentile dispersion for each component.
 Coloured tracks show the temporal evolution of the mean energy and angular momentum of the combined DM and stars, with blue corresponding to the earliest stripped particles and red to the most recently stripped.
 We do not plot separate tracks for the stripped DM and stars as no significant difference is observed between the average final orbital energy or angular momentum of stars and DM provided they are stripped at the same point in time.

 Particles stripped later consistently occupy lower energy and angular momentum states than those stripped earlier, independent of the satellite mass ratio.
-We do not plot separate tracks for stripped DM and stars as no significant difference is observed between their average final orbital energy or angular momentum when stripped at the same epoch.
 This reflects the fact that, in the satellite's rest frame, stripped stars and DM are distributed approximately symmetrically about zero \citep[e.g.][]{Johnston1998}, acquiring no systematic offset at a fixed stripping time.
 The observed offset between the host-frame distributions of stripped DM and stars is instead a consequence of their different stripping histories along the satellite's decaying orbit.
 Stars are stripped predominantly after the satellite has already lost orbital energy and angular momentum, while DM is stripped earlier.
 The magnitude of this offset scales with satellite mass ratio, since more massive satellites experience faster orbital decay (Figure \ref{fig:sat_orbit}).
+The declining stellar-to-halo mass ratio at high halo masses \citep{Moster2013} may also contribute, as stars in more massive satellites would be more deeply embedded and stripped later, though this effect is also modulated by the mass dependence of galaxy sizes and halo concentrations.

 This effect is particularly important for high-mass satellites.
 As shown in Section \ref{sec:satellite_evo}, strong dynamical friction causes these satellites to lose orbital energy and angular momentum rapidly.
-As a result, stripped stars from massive satellites can fall to very low energies and angular momenta, often ending up close to or within the central galaxy.
+As a result, stripped stars from massive satellites can fall to very low energies and angular momenta, often ending up close to or within the central galaxy \citep[e.g.][]{Amorisco2017}.
 In contrast, DM is always stripped early during the infall, retaining a broader energy and angular momentum distribution and remaining more widely distributed throughout the cluster halo.
-Consequently, the gap in the energies and angular momenta of stripped stars and DM increases as the satellite--to--host mass ratio decreases.
+Consequently, the gap in the energies and angular momenta of stripped stars and DM increases towards more comparable satellite–to–host mass ratios.

 Varying orbital circularity (which can be explored in the interactive version of this plot) does not produce any significant corresponding change in the final orbital energy distribution, although it does affect the final angular momentum distribution (partly because lower‑circularity orbits begin with lower angular momentum).
 However, decreasing circularity reduces the average angular momentum of both stellar and dark‑matter components in similar fashion, so this does not substantially contribute to the phase-space offset between them.